strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ```
 cd resource-server
 slc start
-slc ctl set-size 1 1 # set the cluster size to 1
 ```

-You should see it load on port 3002.
-In a new tab, start the gateway:
+Then start the auth server:

 ```
-node gateway-server
+cd ../auth-server
+slc start
 ```

-You should see it start on port 3004 for HTTP and 3005 for HTTPS.
-In a third tab, start the web server:
+Finally, start the client:

 ```
+cd ..
-node web-server
+node client
 ```

-You should see everything loading exactly the same as before:
+Browse to `localhost:2001` and you should see:

 ```
 Notes